princeofpython/PageRank-with-CUDA/README.md

 PageRanking algorithm.
 This algorithm scans all possible webpages and then calculates the rank accordingly given by a formula.
 Search engines show results according these ranks, which stand for the popularity of the page.
 The lower is the rank, more popular the page is.
-Traditional ap proaches use multi-CPU architecture and this is not a very good choice due to the communication overhead and the low processing power of CPU compared to GPU.
-Hence, designing a PageRanking algorithm efficiently modified for parallel GPU-CPU environment that achieves higher accu racy and consumes lesser time to evaluate the PageRank exact rank vector even for large-scale webgraphs.
+Traditional approaches use multi-CPU architecture and this is not a very good choice due to the communication overhead and the low processing power of CPU compared to GPU.
+Hence, designing a PageRanking algorithm efficiently modified for parallel GPU-CPU environment that achieves higher accuracy and consumes lesser time to evaluate the PageRank exact rank vector even for large-scale webgraphs.

 |No: of nodes| C++| CUDA C++| speedup|